-Three persons on the Filpus family tree sailed on the Titanic:
+Eleven persons on the Filpus family tree sailed on the Titanic in

 Reverend and Mrs. Lahtinen were returning from a visit to